-“It’s that fear that your children are not going to have the highest test scores,” said Eagle Mountain Elementary’s PTA president, Amy Longspaugh (also a mother of a student there).
+“It’s that fear that your children are not going to have the highest test scores,” said the Eagle Mountain Elementary PTA president, Amy Longspaugh (also a mother of a student there).
 “Sometimes, I think that we look at a number versus the whole child.”

 After seeing all the improvements, most parents are now on board with the project, Longspaugh noted.
 And, the principal of Eagle Mountain Elementary, called the results “impressive.”
-This is one of the reasons we homeschooled.
+Extra recess and physical activity is one of the reasons we homeschooled.

 The trend is to expand recess in more states including Texas, Oklahoma, the whole state of Virginia, Florida, Rhode Island, Minnesota and Utah.
 School districts in California and Pennsylvania are also interested, Rhea said.